codilime/ContrailMechanismDriver/devstack-install.md

 ## Steps on contrail node

+1. Install all dependencies listed in [README](./README.md)

-Do everything listed in readme in section `Manual installation - (Separate Contrail node)`.
+2. Do everything listed in readme in section `Manual installation - (Separate Contrail node)`.